peruginim/Project-Chatter/README.md

 Android app for home automation via voice commands.
-Client-Server Architecture with the server communicating with microcontrollers that interfaced with household appliances.
+Client-Server Architecture with the server communicating with microcontrollers that interface with household appliances.